KostasKoutrou/kostaskoutrou.github.io/_posts/2026-02-02-cyber-range-as-code-intro.md

 However, this project will be a great lesson towards:

 1. Learning IaC (Packer, Terraform, Ansible).
-2. Applying security hardening and security standards to multiple machines using IaC Practices.
+2. Applying security hardening and security standards to multiple machines using IaC practices.
-3. Developing methodoligies for security testing and reviewing the results.
+3. Developing methodologies for security testing and reviewing the results.

-This post was the plan for the project.
+This post included the plan for the project.
 It included different ideas for potential technologies to be used, as well as the architecture to be built.
 In the next posts the implementation will start.

-Hopefully you picked something of interest and will following the progress of this project.
+Hopefully you picked something of interest and will follow along the progress of this project.

 See you in the next one.